 '''

-- DESTRUCTOR

-Purpose: destroy a url

-Format: DESTRUCTOR

-(in url obj);

-Inputs: obj:

-the url to destroy

-InOuts:

-Outputs: -

-PreCond: -

-PostCond: -

-Perms: -

-Throws: -

-Notes: -
+Notes:

 - set_string

 Purpose: set a new url

+Format: set_string

 (in string url = "");

-Format: set_string

 Inputs: url:

 new url

-InOuts:
+InOuts: -

 Outputs: -

 PreCond: -

 PostCond: -

 Perms:

 Throws: NotImplemented

-BadParameter
+Throws: BadParameter

-Notes:
+ļ

-- the method is semantically equivalent to
+Notes: - the method is semantically equivalent to

 destroying the url, and re-creating it with

 the given parameter.

 - the notes for the DESTRUCTOR and the

 CONSTRUCTOR apply.

 - get_string

 Purpose: retrieve the url as string

+Format:

+get_string

-Format: get_string (out string url);
+(out string url);

 Inputs:

 InOuts:

 Outputs: url:

 string representing the url

 PreCond: -

 PostCond: -

 Perms:

 Throws: NotImplemented

+Throws: -

 Notes: - the URL may be empty, e.g. after creating the

 instance with an empty url parameter.

+- the returned string is unescaped.

+- get_escaped

+Purpose: retrieve the url as string with escaped

+characters

+Format: get_escaped

+(out string url);

+Inputs:

+InOuts:

+Outputs: url:

+string representing the url

+PreCond: -

+PostCond: -

 '''

 '''

+Perms:

+Throws:

+Notes: - the URL may be empty, e.g. after creating the

+instance with an empty url parameter.

+- as get_string(), but all characters are

+escaped where required.

 - set

 Purpose: set an url element

-Format:

-set<element>
+Format: set<element>

 (in string <element> = "");

 (in string scheme = "");

 set_scheme

-(in string host

 = "");

 set_host

-(in int
+(in string host

 = "");

 set_port

-port
+(in int port

-(in string fragment = "");
+set_fragment (in string fragment = "");

-set_fragment
+(in string path

 = "");

 set_path

-(in string path
+= ""):

+set_query

 (in string query

-= "");

-set_query

 (in string userinfo = "");

 set_userinfo

+<element>:

 new url <element>

 Inputs:

-<element>:

 InOuts:

 Outputs: -

-PreCond:
+PreCond: -

 PostCond: - the <element> part of the URL is updated.

 Perms:

-Throws:

-NotImplemented
+Throws: NotImplemented

-BadParameter
+Throws: BadParameter

 Notes:

 - these calls allow to update the various

 elements of the url.

 - the given <element> is parsed, and if it is

 either not well formed (see RFC-3986), or the

 implementation cannot handle it, a

 'BadParameter' exception is thrown.

 - if the given <element> is empty, it is removed

 from the URL.
 If that results in an invalid

 URL, a 'BadParameter' exception is thrown.

 - the implementation MAY change the given

 elements as long as that does not change the

 resource the URL is pointing to.
 For

 example, an implementation may normalize the

 path element.

+- the implementation MUST perform character

+escaping for the given string.

 - get

 Purpose: get an url element

-Format:

-get<element>

-(out string <element>);

-get_scheme

-(out string scheme

-);

-(out string host

-get_host

-);

-get_port

-(out int

-port

-);

-(out string fragment);

-get_fragment

-(out string path

-get_path

-);

-(out string query

-get_query

-);

-(out string userinfo );

-get_userinfo

 '''